evertrust/horizon-go/docs/CertificateProfileAuthorizationLevels.md

 `func (o *CertificateProfileAuthorizationLevels) UnsetRecoverApi()`

 UnsetRecoverApi ensures that no value is present for RecoverApi, not even an explicit nil
-### GetRequestRecover

-`func (o *CertificateProfileAuthorizationLevels) GetRequestRecover() AuthorizationLevel`

-GetRequestRecover returns the RequestRecover field if non-nil, zero value otherwise.

-### GetRequestRecoverOk

-`func (o *CertificateProfileAuthorizationLevels) GetRequestRecoverOk() (*AuthorizationLevel, bool)`

-GetRequestRecoverOk returns a tuple with the RequestRecover field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRequestRecover

-`func (o *CertificateProfileAuthorizationLevels) SetRequestRecover(v AuthorizationLevel)`

-SetRequestRecover sets RequestRecover field to given value.

-### HasRequestRecover

-`func (o *CertificateProfileAuthorizationLevels) HasRequestRecover() bool`

-HasRequestRecover returns a boolean if a field has been set.

-### SetRequestRecoverNil

-`func (o *CertificateProfileAuthorizationLevels) SetRequestRecoverNil(b bool)`

- SetRequestRecoverNil sets the value for RequestRecover to be an explicit nil

-### UnsetRequestRecover
-`func (o *CertificateProfileAuthorizationLevels) UnsetRequestRecover()`

-UnsetRequestRecover ensures that no value is present for RequestRecover, not even an explicit nil
-### GetApproveRecover

-`func (o *CertificateProfileAuthorizationLevels) GetApproveRecover() AuthorizationLevel`

-GetApproveRecover returns the ApproveRecover field if non-nil, zero value otherwise.

-### GetApproveRecoverOk

-`func (o *CertificateProfileAuthorizationLevels) GetApproveRecoverOk() (*AuthorizationLevel, bool)`

-GetApproveRecoverOk returns a tuple with the ApproveRecover field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetApproveRecover

-`func (o *CertificateProfileAuthorizationLevels) SetApproveRecover(v AuthorizationLevel)`

-SetApproveRecover sets ApproveRecover field to given value.

-### HasApproveRecover

-`func (o *CertificateProfileAuthorizationLevels) HasApproveRecover() bool`

-HasApproveRecover returns a boolean if a field has been set.

-### SetApproveRecoverNil

-`func (o *CertificateProfileAuthorizationLevels) SetApproveRecoverNil(b bool)`

- SetApproveRecoverNil sets the value for ApproveRecover to be an explicit nil

-### UnsetApproveRecover
-`func (o *CertificateProfileAuthorizationLevels) UnsetApproveRecover()`

-UnsetApproveRecover ensures that no value is present for ApproveRecover, not even an explicit nil
-### GetMigrate

-`func (o *CertificateProfileAuthorizationLevels) GetMigrate() AuthorizationLevel`

-GetMigrate returns the Migrate field if non-nil, zero value otherwise.

-### GetMigrateOk

-`func (o *CertificateProfileAuthorizationLevels) GetMigrateOk() (*AuthorizationLevel, bool)`

-GetMigrateOk returns a tuple with the Migrate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMigrate

-`func (o *CertificateProfileAuthorizationLevels) SetMigrate(v AuthorizationLevel)`

-SetMigrate sets Migrate field to given value.

-### HasMigrate

-`func (o *CertificateProfileAuthorizationLevels) HasMigrate() bool`

-HasMigrate returns a boolean if a field has been set.

-### SetMigrateNil

-`func (o *CertificateProfileAuthorizationLevels) SetMigrateNil(b bool)`

- SetMigrateNil sets the value for Migrate to be an explicit nil

-### UnsetMigrate
-`func (o *CertificateProfileAuthorizationLevels) UnsetMigrate()`

-UnsetMigrate ensures that no value is present for Migrate, not even an explicit nil
-### GetRequestMigrate

-`func (o *CertificateProfileAuthorizationLevels) GetRequestMigrate() AuthorizationLevel`

-GetRequestMigrate returns the RequestMigrate field if non-nil, zero value otherwise.

-### GetRequestMigrateOk

-`func (o *CertificateProfileAuthorizationLevels) GetRequestMigrateOk() (*AuthorizationLevel, bool)`

-GetRequestMigrateOk returns a tuple with the RequestMigrate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRequestMigrate

-`func (o *CertificateProfileAuthorizationLevels) SetRequestMigrate(v AuthorizationLevel)`

-SetRequestMigrate sets RequestMigrate field to given value.

-### HasRequestMigrate

-`func (o *CertificateProfileAuthorizationLevels) HasRequestMigrate() bool`

-HasRequestMigrate returns a boolean if a field has been set.

-### SetRequestMigrateNil

-`func (o *CertificateProfileAuthorizationLevels) SetRequestMigrateNil(b bool)`

- SetRequestMigrateNil sets the value for RequestMigrate to be an explicit nil

-### UnsetRequestMigrate
-`func (o *CertificateProfileAuthorizationLevels) UnsetRequestMigrate()`

-UnsetRequestMigrate ensures that no value is present for RequestMigrate, not even an explicit nil
-### GetApproveMigrate

-`func (o *CertificateProfileAuthorizationLevels) GetApproveMigrate() AuthorizationLevel`

-GetApproveMigrate returns the ApproveMigrate field if non-nil, zero value otherwise.

-### GetApproveMigrateOk

-`func (o *CertificateProfileAuthorizationLevels) GetApproveMigrateOk() (*AuthorizationLevel, bool)`

-GetApproveMigrateOk returns a tuple with the ApproveMigrate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetApproveMigrate

-`func (o *CertificateProfileAuthorizationLevels) SetApproveMigrate(v AuthorizationLevel)`

-SetApproveMigrate sets ApproveMigrate field to given value.

-### HasApproveMigrate

-`func (o *CertificateProfileAuthorizationLevels) HasApproveMigrate() bool`

-HasApproveMigrate returns a boolean if a field has been set.

-### SetApproveMigrateNil

-`func (o *CertificateProfileAuthorizationLevels) SetApproveMigrateNil(b bool)`

- SetApproveMigrateNil sets the value for ApproveMigrate to be an explicit nil

-### UnsetApproveMigrate
-`func (o *CertificateProfileAuthorizationLevels) UnsetApproveMigrate()`

-UnsetApproveMigrate ensures that no value is present for ApproveMigrate, not even an explicit nil
 ### GetRenew

 `func (o *CertificateProfileAuthorizationLevels) GetRenew() AuthorizationLevel`